 Shelter volunteers and overnight volunteers must be at least 18 years old.
 Breakfast and Dinner Prep volunteers may bring minors as long as they are directly supervised.

 In order to help maintain a sense of stability and consistency for our guest population, all in-shelter volunteers must commit to volunteering a minimum of one morning, evening, or overnight shift, once a week for 6 months.

 We require all volunteers to attend a volunteer orientation and complete a background check and application prior to volunteering at ROOTS.
-All of our in-shelter volunteers are required to attend our free conflict de-escalation training within their first month of volunteering with ROOTS to help increase their skills in milieu management.
-We require that all volunteers attend the University District Service Providers Alliance training, “The Ropes: Understanding and Engaging Youth Homelessness.”
+All of our in-shelter volunteers are required to attend three free trainings within their first three months with ROOTS: conflict de-escalation, anti-oppression 101 and the University District Service Providers Alliance training, “The Ropes: Understanding and Engaging Youth Homelessness.”
 Click here to learn more about required trainings.
 Visit our calendar to find our training schedule.

 Wonder what past volunteers have to say about ROOTS?

 It’s a pretty relaxed, yet hands-on way to volunteer.
 I tried a bunch of volunteering places and this one stuck.